-What plumbing issues have you experienced this year?
-Home plumbing systems typically present the same or similar problems to all homeowners.
-We’ve gathered the top plumbing repair questions we’ve heard from clients over the years to provide a guide to addressing those headaches.
-The following list includes causes and solutions for common plumbing emergencies and both minor and major plumbing problems solved as a plumbing contractor.
+What plumbing issues have you encountered this year?
+Home plumbing systems typically present similar problems to homeowners.
+To help address these common headaches, we have compiled a list of the top plumbing repair questions we have received from clients over the years.
+This guide provides causes and solutions for both minor and major plumbing problems, all expertly resolved by a trusted plumbing contractor.

 1. Should I Turn My Water Off When I Go on Vacation?